-VII.
+VIII.
 CONCLUSION

-This paper's goal is to better understand the current configuration of TCP's initial congestion window (IW) by CDNs.
+This paper's goal is to better understand the current configuration of TCP's initial congestion window (IW).
 The IW is a long-debated performance parameter.
 Its size is in principle network and application dependent, where too small IWs can add unnecessary latency and too large IWs can cause congestion and thus loss.
 Yet, the IW is regarded as a static parameter that fits all networks and applications.
-Its IETF recommended size changed only infrequently in its history.
+Its IETF-recommended size has only changed infrequently in its history.

-We find that CDNs are well ahead of current IETF standardized practices by using custom IW configurations.
+To this end, we utilize longitudinal IP-based scans of IPv4 and the Alexa list to study the adoption of IETFrecommended IW-values and find that IW10, as the current recommended value, gains more and more track.
+Further, we modify our scanner architecture to measure CDNs from our University network and from globally distributed vantage points.
+We find that CDNs are well ahead of current IETFstandardized practices by using custom IW configurations.
 In our measurement study, we observe IW configurations that are up to ten times higher than the most recent experimental standard.
 Our results suggest that CDNs do customize IWs for different services or customers, yet while advantageous for some content types, the content type does not enforce the IW.
-On a larger scale, we survey if CDNs adjust IWs depending on the enduser's network.
+On a larger scale, we survey if CDNs adjust IWs depending on the end-user's network.
 We find some CDNs for which we can show that IWs vary depending on the network, but not for all.
 Driven by losses in our measurements, we analyze the burstiness of the IW delivery and find that some CDNs utilize pacing to space out packets over time.
+We find that the largest IWs in our study utilize this feature, which especially challenges the notion of IWs as they must not arrive within the first RTT, making it difficult to compare IWs just by the number of segments.
+We find it reasonable to couple an IW to a data rate, i.e., over which time is this IW transmitted, to better understand the IW's demand on the network.

-The largest IWs in our study utilize this feature, yet there is no clear indication if pacing enables these large IWs as the benefits or drawbacks of pacing require further research.
-While our study focusses on TCP, QUIC borrows TCP's congestion control and startup phase including initial windows highlighting its future relevance (also in light TCP-BPF [28]).
-We thereby aim to inform standardization and academia about current CDN practices that depart from current knowledge and IETF recommendations.
+Since our measurements do not show if pacing actually enables these large IWs, we carry our real-world observations to a controlled lab evaluation and investigate their impact on flow completion time when competing against a long-lived flow.
+Our testbed study indicates that pacing is a key component to enable larger IWs, yet, it still shows that blindly increasing the IW without regarding the actual network and application results in lower performance.
+While our study focuses on TCP, QUIC borrows TCP's congestion control and startup phase including initial windows highlighting its future relevance (also in light TCP-BPF [42]).
+We thereby aim to inform standardization and academia about current global trends and CDN practices that depart from current knowledge and IETF-recommendations.
 We posit that further research needs to be dedicated to understand the implications of this new reality opening up the question if these customizations need to be reflected in RFCs.